-Criterion 4: Targeted Services to Rural and Homeless Populations and to Older Adults a.
-Describe your state's targeted services to rural population.
+Criterion 4: Targeted Services to Rural and Homeless Populations and to Older Adults b.
+Describe your state's targeted services to the homeless population.

 Provides outreach to and services for individuals who experience homelessness; community-based services to individuals in rural areas; and community-based services to older adults.